kristoftajti/anchor_free_docs/docs/data/FCOS_code.md

 ...
 ````

-Then filter those boxes which are not in the allowed radious of the GT boxes center point (in case this **center_sampling_radius**, but let's get real, it needs to be set), plus filter with the range for each level that is provided and finally in case we still have ambigous cases, we take the box with the smallest area.
+Then filter those boxes which are not in the allowed radious of the GT boxes center point (in case **center_sampling_radius** is set, but let's get real, it needs to be set), plus filter with the range for each level that is provided, and finally in case we still have ambigous cases, we take the box with the smallest area.

 ````python
 for im_i in range(len(targets)):